playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 Once done, you simply run `bash` in a terminal Window or search for the distro name as an app.
 Either way should start-up the distro's instance of `bash` in the directory you were currently in.
 This is a full installation of Linux, meaning that you're able to access its package manager, run programs from it, and modify Windows files.

+There are even tweaks that're done with Windows to make it easier to use.
+If you run the `code` command to open a file, it will download a "VSCode remote server" to allow you to use your Windows install for both Linux and Windows commands.
+You can even [share SSH keys between Windows and WSL](https://devblogs.microsoft.com/commandline/sharing-ssh-keys-between-windows-and-wsl-2/)!

 ### Shell Configuration {#linux-shell}

 If you prefer an alternative shell, such as ZSH or Fish, you're able to install those in your distro as well.
 For example, I have an [`oh-my-zsh`](https://ohmyz.sh/) instance that runs anytime I start-up `bash`.